Z7K8L3/Z7K8L3/README.md

 - 📫 How to reach me **zukile.81.lubanga@gmail.com**

-- ⚡ Fun fact **I'm left-handed but use my right hand for most daily tasks.**
+- ⚡ Fun fact **I'm left-handed but use my right hand for most daily tasks.
+When we're left-handed, our right brains are usually dominant, and that's where creativity and intuition are centered.**

 <h3 align="left">About Me</h3>
 <p align="left">